ksuderman/Experiments/aws/README.md

 Generates the `cluster.yml` files used to launch EKS clusters.
 Takes two parameters, the CPU class (m5, c5, etc) and size (xlarge, 2xlarge, etc.)

+This script calls the `bin/render-template.py` script with the template and values to generate the cluster configuration for an AWS EKS cluster.
 The Jinja2 template and values file are located in the `templates` directory.

 ```
 ./scripts/render-cluster.sh m5a 4xlarge